 Nonyas are also crucial for the birth of the Nyonyas kitchen, which is still very popular.
 Among the tenacious new migrants were Armenian merchants.
 Part of their community were also the Sarkies brothers, the founders of the E&O Hotel in 1885.

 At first, they bought Penang’s former Hotel de l’Europe and named it Oriental Hotel.
 Not so far from there was already operating Eastern Hotel, whose landlord was Khaw Sim Bee.
 He was also the landlord of the new Sarkies Brothers hotel – Oriental Hotel.
 Sarkies presented to Mr. Khaw a vision of luxury hotel in Penang.
 Back then the luxury accommodation was not an option, even though tourism was more and more attractive, due to the Suez Canal (1869).
 Sarkies subsequently took over both buildings.

 In 1889 they completely refurbished Oriental and surrendered the Eastern at this point.
 The refurbished Oriental Hotel was known now as Eastern and Oriental Hotel (E&O).
 At this point, E&O was a 30-bedroom lodging house with a dining room holding about 12 tables.
 At that time Sarkies brothers had another bigger project – Raffles hotel, Singapore.

 Eastern Hotel, was run by Sarkies Armenian fellow Gregory Mackertich Seth Nahapiet.
-The youngest brother Arshak was in restless search for constant improvements and upgrading.
+The youngest brother Arshak was in a restless search for constant improvements and upgrading.
 To stay ahead of the competition was crucial as tourism rapidly became a booming industry in Penang.
 In 1901 he refurbished the hotel with teak furniture.
 The bedrooms were reckoned by the standards of those days.
 Only six years later he made a new two-story block housing 45 bedrooms, as the hotel’s north wing.
 There was a new seawall, a dining room, dance floor, a bar, fans and electric light throughout.
 In 1908 he expands across the road.
 Leasing adjacent building, his one-time competitor, the old International Hotel.

 Sarkies Pride – Annexe